Easy crochet table runner pattern (free)

 Using mattress stitch, sew the buckle to the table runner.
 Fasten off.

+I hope to see your beautiful table runner made from this easy pattern.
 I would love to see your beautiful versions made from my Santa crochet table runner pattern.
 Kindly tag me with your beautiful table runners when you do make yours.